Manchester United plans $1 billion Singapore IPO

 | HONG KONG/SINGAPORE

-HONG KONG/SINGAPORE English Premier League soccer champions Manchester United MNU.UL are looking to raise $1 billion via a stock market flotation in Singapore by the end of this year, sources with direct knowledge of the situation said on Tuesday.
+HONG KONG/SINGAPORE English Premier League football champions Manchester United are looking to raise $1 billion (608 million pounds) via a stock market flotation in Singapore by the end of this year, sources with direct knowledge of the situation said on Tuesday.

 A flotation could help reduce a debt pile that has helped make the owning Glazer family, from the U.S., deeply unpopular with many fans, helping inspire slogans such as "Love United, Hate Glazer" brandished by some supporters.